 Participants are matched to a graduate student or postdoctoral researcher mentor who can help guide their research.
 Here are just some of the Rice faculty involved with PATHS-UP/Expeditions in Computing!

-The application has closed.
-All applicants will receive an email update regarding their status by April 5th.
+The application closed on March 13, 2020 - agreement forms were due by this day.
+All applicants will receive an email update regarding their status by March 27, 2020.

 The summer portion of PATHS-UP/Expeditions in Computing RET includes:

 The expectations of PATHS-UP/Expeditions in Computing RET interns include, but are not limited to:

 For completing all program requirements, interns will receive:

 Applicants will be notified of their status by March 27, 2020.
 Space is very limited, therefore, completing the application process and being selected for an interview does NOT guarantee placement in the program.

 Teachers of all grade levels and subjects are welcome to apply, but mathematics and computer science teachers will receive priority consideration.
 Once final candidates have been selected, all other interviewed applicants may be placed on a wait list.

 Housing is available on campus for a fee, which can be subtracted from the internship stipend - please indicate interest in on-campus housing in your application.

 Applicants will be required to submit: